kevinquillen/ddev-meilisearch/README.md

 ## Admin Dashboard

-This DDEV addon also includes the admin dashboard by riccoxie:
+This DDEV addon also includes the admin dashboard by Ricco Xie:

 https://github.com/riccox/meilisearch-ui